2024 Colorado Legislative Session Recap

 This recap shows that we did make valuable progress on important issues this legislative session.
 We created targeted tax credits that make our tax system fairer, provided more support to our care workers, increased funding for aging services, instituted long-term and progressive property tax reform, and made in-roads on our affordable housing crisis.

 Yes, we provided valuable tax credits to Colorado families.
-But this route – necessitated by TABOR – is a second-best option.
+But this route – necessitated by TABOR in Colorado – is a second-best option.
 Without our current funding constraints, we could more fully invest in the child care, elder care, health care, and education systems we all depend upon.

 What we saw this year was a return to the old normal.
 With the waning of federal support, we are back to an ever-present state where critical priorities must compete with one another and something always loses.